ibm-watson-data-lab/shopping-list-vuejs-pouchdb/README.md

 To see this app in action without installing anything, simply visit https://ibm-watson-data-lab.github.io/shopping-list-vuejs-pouchdb/ in a web browser or on your mobile device.

 # Steps

+Want to check out the end product on your own machine?
+Follow these steps to deploy your own instance of the shopping list app.

+This app can be deployed to IBM Cloud.
+You can also run this app on your local machine for development purposes using either a local Apache CouchDB instance or an IBM Cloudant service instance from the IBM Cloud Catalog.

 * [Deploy to IBM Cloud](#deploy-to-bluemix) **OR** [Run locally](#run-locally)
 * [Database and replication setup](#database-and-replication-setup)